What does skunk lawn damage look like?

 Moles and armadillos also leave distinct signs compared to skunks.
 Moles create raised tunnels just under the surface, and armadillos dig larger, deeper holes that look more like pits than plugs.
 Spotting these differences helps you identify the true culprit in your lawn.

-Why Skunks Dig in Your Yard
+Why Skunks Dig in Your Yard?

 Skunks are primarily after food, and your lawn offers a buffet of grubs, worms, and insects hiding beneath the soil.
 When these pests are abundant, skunks will return night after night, leaving a trail of holes and torn turf behind.